67hz/typescript-typeorm-API-boiler/README.md

 * ** run notes and docker instructions coming soon **

-* a note about MySQL: it may be necessary to force connection through TCP protocol
+A note about MySQL: it may be necessary to force connection through TCP protocol

-      # add this to MySQL my.cnf
+  * add the following to the MySQL config's my.cnf
-      # force tcp connection

       [client]
       protocol=tcp